![]() |

 3) An affirmative statement indicating that the attorney is licensed to practice law in Illinois.

-b) A natural person, who is a party, may appear and be heard on his own behalf.
+b) A natural person, who is a party, may appear and be heard on that person's own behalf.
 A party may use an interpreter if necessary.

-c) A corporation or association may be represented by a corporate officer provided that officer is qualified to practice law in Illinois, as set forth in subsection (a).
+c) A corporation or association may be represented by a corporate officer provided that officer is qualified to practice law in Illinois, as set forth in subsection (a), and upon presentation to the Department of a duly executed resolution of the board of directors authorizing the officer to act in a representative capacity and setting forth the powers the officer is authorized to exercise.

-g) If the Hearing Officer takes any of the above actions, it shall be done as a matter of record, and the Hearing Officer shall state for the record the specific reasons for the action.
+f) If the Hearing Officer takes any of the actions listed in subsection (e), it shall be done as a matter of record, and the Hearing Officer shall state for the record the specific reasons for the action.

-h) Non-attorneys appearing in proceedings before the Department shall be courteous and dignified, and shall maintain the decorum of the tribunal.
+g) Non-attorneys appearing in proceedings before the Department shall be courteous and dignified and shall maintain the decorum of the tribunal.